Last Updated on March 20, 2026 by James Hartley

 Q: Do I need a witness for e-signed contracts?

-No — not for contracts.
+No — not for business contracts.
 Witnesses are only required for: wills, trusts, LPAs, and land deeds.
-Standard business contracts (service agreements, sales contracts, employment, NDAs, consultancy agreements) do not require witnesses — wet ink or e-signed.
-The five wet-ink exceptions above are the complete list.
+Standard business contracts — service agreements, sales contracts, employment, NDAs, consultancy agreements — do not require witnesses whether wet ink or e-signed.
+The five exceptions listed above are the complete list.

 Related Articles

-Last updated: February 2026.
 Legal framework: Electronic Communications Act 2000, Section 7. eIDAS Regulation (retained in UK law post-Brexit as UK eIDAS).
 Key cases: Neocleous v Rees [2019] EWHC 2462 (Ch); Bassano v Toft [2014] EWHC 377 (QB); Orton v Collins [2007] EWHC 803 (Ch).
 Wet-ink exceptions: Wills Act 1837; Law of Property Act 1925, s.53(1)(b); Mental Capacity Act 2005; Land Registration Act 2002; Civil Procedure Rules (court-specific).
-Land Registry e-signature pilot for mortgage deeds: commenced 2021 — verify current status for your transaction.
-This guide provides educational information about UK e-signature law and does not constitute legal advice.
+Land Registry e-signature pilot for mortgage deeds commenced 2021 — verify current status for your transaction.
+Disclosure: ThriveOnz360 is an affiliate partner of PandaDoc.
+If you sign up via our link, we may earn a commission at no additional cost to you.
+This guide provides educational information and does not constitute legal advice.
 Consult a qualified solicitor for specific legal situations.
-Law changes — verify current statutes at legislation.gov.uk before relying on e-signatures for critical transactions.
+Verify current statutes at legislation.gov.uk before relying on e-signatures for critical transactions.
+Last updated: February 2026.